chainbase-labs/manuscript-core/README.md

 You can now list your job with the command:
 👉 manuscript-cli list

-If you need to manually edit the manuscript, you can edit the file '/Users/azroa/github/manuscript/demo/manuscript.yaml' and then manually execute the 'run' command:
+If you need to manually edit the manuscript, you can edit the file '/Users/azroa/github/manuscript/demo/manuscript.yaml' and then manually execute the 'deploy' command:
 👉 vim /Users/azroa/github/manuscript/demo/manuscript.yaml
 👉 manuscript-cli deploy /Users/azroa/github/manuscript/demo/manuscript.yaml --env=local
 ```